irboi746/CSIT_TISC2021/README.md

 * Flag :

 ## Level 3
+### An attack was detected on an internal network that blocked off all types of executable files.
+How did this happen?
+Upon further investigations, we recovered these 2 grey-scale images.
+What could they be?
 * Downloaded the two bmp images and straight out threw it into cyberchef
 * Content of 1.bmp
 * Content of 2.bmp